MicrosoftDocs/winrt-api/windows.networking.networkoperators/esimpolicy_shouldenablemanagingui.md

 # Windows.Networking.NetworkOperators.ESimPolicy.ShouldEnableManagingUi

 ## -description
-Gets a value indicating whether the eSIM policy represented by this object instance calls for the Local User Interface (LUI) for eSIM management to be enabled.
+Gets a value indicating whether the policy for the eSIM calls for the eSIM to be shown on the Local User Interface (LUI) for eSIM management.

 ## -property-value
-`true` if the policy calls for the LUI to be enabled, otherwise `false`.
+`true` if the policy calls for the eSIM to be shown on the LUI, otherwise `false`.

 ## -remarks